Rules & Regulations

 - The player taking the kick must kick the ball forward, and may only kick the ball once.
 If the ball rebounds from the goalie's body or goal post, the player may kick the ball again.
 The ball must first touch another player or the goalie before the original kicker may touch the ball.

 - There is zero tolerance for unsportsmanlike conduct (trash talk, verbal abuse, rough play (charging/slide tackling), damaging equipment/property); yellow/red cards will be given depending on severity.

 - Unsportsmanlike Conduct

 - Automatic Red Cards.
 A red card will result in the immediate ejection of the player for the remainder of the game, and suspension from the team's next contest.
 No substitutions will be allowed for the disqualified player.A player may receive a red card without having received a yellow card.
 The decision is up to the discretion of the Referee.
-Participation in any intramural activity until he/she meets with Paul Hartmann, Intramural Coordinator, will be prohibited.
+Participation in any intramural activitywill be prohibited until he/she meets with Andrea Treptow, Assistant Director of Student Life.

 - There is absolutely no slide tackling, incidentally may only result in yellow, anything seemingly malicious will result in automatic red.

 - Purposely kicking the ball at a player with the intent to injure.